 Welcome emails are a lot like online dating — your subscribers signed up for your list because they were attracted to your profile (your post-click landing page and sign up form).
 To make the relationship work, you need to deliver on that promise.
+For that, you need to look at successful welcome email examples.

 This is your opportunity to really “wow” them with your personality, so they look forward to your next newsletter.
 When you consider that welcome emails have an unusually high open rate of 50% – making them 86% more effective than newsletters, it’s crucial that you get it right.